 "Doc, it would feel good to just be pulled apart!"

 Young and old alike experience days when it would feel good to just be pulled apart.
-This may be an unsophisticated explanation of the effects of chiropractic spinal manipulation at Cross Chiropractic Center, where tender flexion-distraction and decompression is offered, but patients swear by it!
+This may be an unsophisticated explanation of the effects of chiropractic spinal manipulation at Cross Chiropractic Center, where gentle flexion-distraction and decompression is offered, but patients swear by it!

 Whether injury or spinal disc degeneration stiffens your spine and causes pain, chiropracticadjusting just may help return some of its motion.
-Chiropractic Cox Technic spinal adjusting (1) widens the spinal canal space, drops intradiscal pressures, and re-aligns the spine for pain-free motion.
+Chiropractic Cox Technic spinal adjusting (1) opens the spinal canal space, drops intradiscal pressures, and re-aligns the spine for pain-free motion.

 One of our exceptional treatment approaches at Sandy Springs is Cox Technic, a treatment combining axial distraction, flexion, and lateral flexion to reduce pain and return motion to the spine.
 Gudavalli (1) explains flexion distraction as using combined loads of traction and flexion to a particular lumbar motion segment.
 Researchers document the effects these motions have on the spine: